Seychelles Languages - Your Guide to Creole and Important Translations You Must Know

 I'm lost - Monn perdi

 Here is your guide to the common sentences used for conversing.
-Since the phonetics are a bit difficult to the beginners, the pronunciation has been given as well.
+Since the phonetics are a bit difficult for the beginners, the pronunciation has been given as well.

 Hello - Salut (salew)